mikbry/material-ui-color/README.md

 ## Requirements
 - Works on modern browsers supporting ES6+ (Not compatible with IE)
-- React, Styled-Component and Material-UI frameworks
+- React and Material-UI frameworks

 ## Install